A Letter from the President

 - To increase diversity, equity, and inclusion in environmental, sustainability, and natural sciences fields

-- Develop and implement creative ways to engage the Vassar student body and community in the programs and mission of the Ecological Preserve and the Cooperative.
+- Develop and implement creative ways to engage the Vassar student body and community in the programs and mission of the Office of Sustainability, the Ecological Preserve and the Cooperative

 - Collaborate with student leaders, house teams, administrative offices/centers, and other campus groups to promote sustainability, environmental awareness and appropriate use of the Ecological Preserve.